www.fish-uk.com logo

 Carry a black marker pen and a bottle of tipex (typewriter correction fluid bought from your local stationary shop).
 If there is not much light or its overcast paint the tip with 2 - 3 coats (it dries quickly) and you have an easily seen white tipped float.
 If the light is bright, after painting the tip as I've said, colour the tip with the marker pen, you then have an easily seen black tipped float.
 Also it is easy to use your thumbnail to scrape off the tipex back to the original tip.

 Once you've plumbed the depth of the water you're going to be fishing, put your hook onto the rod ring nearest the reel and tighten the line (reel in the loose line).
-Using the tipex I advised you to carry, mark on your rod where the float is.
-Now if you alter the depth or get snapped off all you have to do is put the hook put your hook back to the rod ring and you've got the original depth you were fishing at.
+Using tipex (typewriter correction fluid bought from your local stationary shop), mark on your rod the position of your float.
+Now if you alter the depth or get snapped off all you have to do is put your hook back on the rod ring, slide your float to the tipex mark on your rod and you've got the original depth you were fishing at.

 Missing fish, 'on the drop'